Fungal keratitis

 Fungal keratitis is a fungal infection of the cornea, which can lead to blindness.
 It generally presents with a red, painful eye and blurred vision.
 There is also increased sensitivity to light, and excessive tears or discharge.

 It is caused by fungal organisms such as Fusarium, Aspergillus or Candida.

+Up to 70 different fungi have been found as causes.

 Fungal keratitis has a worldwide distribution, but is more common in the tropics.
 Around 1 million people become blind every year due to fungal keratitis.
 Theodor Leber first described a case of fungal keratitis caused by Aspergillus in 1879.

 Signs and symptoms

 The symptoms of fungal keratitis typically emerge over 5-10 days and present with a painful eye, blurred vision, and redness of eye.
 There is increased sensitivity to light, and excessive tears or discharge.
 The symptoms are markedly less as compared to a similar bacterial ulcer.
 Symptoms may be noted to persist after contact lenses are removed, or following antibiotic treatment.